mui/toolpad/docs/data/toolpad/connecting-to-datasources/postgreSQL.md

    - On the left side we have a textarea where we can pass **SQL** query.

-   - On the right side we can query results.
+   - On the right is a table for previewing results.

    - Below the query editor we can configure **Parameters** which can be used to bind data for our SQL queries.
 We can use the standard PostgreSQL `$1`, `$2`, `$3` interpolation.